 - your proof of identity

-- your business or organisation details
+- your business or organisation details (if applicable)

 - proof of your registration entitlement

 - evidence of pensioner or concession entitlement (if applicable)